A Celiac’s Gluten Free Guide to South Korea

 Photo by Montana Lopez.

-I started these guides over a decade ago because really wasn’t much online for celiacs who didn’t want to let their disease stop them from seeing the world.
+I started these guides over a decade ago because there was not much online for celiacs who wanted to see the world.
 I added gluten free translation cards to do so safely after my readers asked for them.
 While some destinations are easier than others, the message remains: with preparation, research, and the right tools to communicate, the world is still open to us for delicious enjoyment.
 I hope guide helps you navigate your travels to South Korea cuisine so that you can focus on experiencing the country with support for finding safe food.

 jodi ettenberg gluten free guides